-Reed C Bowman bio - 2005
+Reed C Bowman bio - January 2019

 I have worked for my father, David M Bowman, on his brass designs since I was four years old.
 After graduating in History from the University of California at Berkeley in 1993, I have worked at the studio full time, except for a year I took off to take a Master's Degree in Medieval Studies at the University of York in England.

-I have learned a great deal in this mode by executing, often from start to finish, my father's designs.
+I have learned most by executing, often from start to finish, my father's designs, and expanding, improving, and extending the techniques he devised.
 Beyond this, however, many of my designs arise from realization of possibilities of engineering or construction that David has not pursued, or as experiments to see what can be achieved.

-Designs and images copyright © 1983-2011 David M Bowman & Reed C Bowman
+Designs and images copyright © 1983-2019 David M Bowman & Reed C Bowman